 Jim Hobart is a Partner at Public Opinion Strategies, a national political and public affairs research firm.
-Described by The New York Times as “the leading Republican polling company” in the country, Public Opinion Strategies’ political clients include 12 U.S. Senators, more than 60 members of Congress, six Governors, and numerous State Legislators and local elected officials across the country.
+Public Opinion Strategies’ political clients include eleven U.S. Senators, six Governors, 45 Members of Congress, and numerous State Legislators and local elected officials across the country.
 The firm is also part of the bi-partisan research team that conducts the NBC News/Wall Street Journal poll.

 In 2016, Jim and Glen Bolger were the pollsters for a successful independent expenditure effort in the Pennsylvania Senate race, which was the largest outside effort in any Senate race in the country.

-Jim and his wife Megan live in Alexandria with their dog Riley.
+Jim and his wife Megan live in Alexandria with their daughter Ellie and dog Riley.